Non-stabilizerness and entanglement from cat-state injection: Results

 In Sec.~\ref{subsec: Background - Classical simulation}, we presented the definition of the original cat states as given by Eq.~\eqref{eq: definition of cat states}.
 Moreover, we explained that these states are such that $\chi \left( \left| T^{\otimes m} \right> \right) \leq 2 \chi \left( \left| \mathrm{cat}_m \right> \right),$ which enabled finding better upper bounds for the cost of (strong) classical simulation~\cite{Qassim2021} and led also to a heuristic runtime improvement of the classical ZX simulator~\cite{Kissinger+2022}.

-Let us now introduce a new family of cat states which we will denote $\left| \mathrm{cat}_m^{*} \right>$.
-Assuming access to a factory of the original cat states given by Eq.~\eqref{eq: definition of cat states}, we obtain the new cat states $\left| \mathrm{cat}_m^{*} \right>$ by measuring one qubit of the original cat state in the Pauli-$Y$ basis, and post-selecting on outcome $+1$:
+Let us now introduce the family of star cat states which we will denote $\left| \mathrm{cat}_m^{*} \right>$.
+Assuming access to a factory of the original cat states given by Eq.~\eqref{eq: definition of cat states}, we obtain the star cat states $\left| \mathrm{cat}_m^{*} \right>$ by measuring one qubit of the original cat state in the Pauli-$Y$ basis, and post-selecting on outcome $+1$:

 Dropping the measured qubit, we are left with the state $\left| \mathrm{cat}_m^{*} \right>$ which has one less qubit than the original cat state.

 It is fairly easy to check that $\left| CS \right> \equiv \left| \mathrm{cat}_2^{*} \right>,$ which is to say that $\left| CS \right>$ can be obtained from $\left| \mathrm{cat}_3 \right>$ simply by measuring one of its qubits in the appropriate basis.
 This observation will be relevant in Sec.~\ref{subsec: Results - constructing the cat gadget} when we construct the cat gadgets.